What exactly polycystic ovary syndrome?

 A pelvic ultrasound shows the appearance of the ovaries as well as the thickness of the lining of the uterus.
 This test is performed with the patient lying examining table while a wand-like instrument (transducer) is inserted into the vagina (transvaginal ultrasound).
 The transducer emits inaudible sound waves which are then translated into images onto a computer screen.

 - Oral birth control medication is the most commonly used medication to assist menstrual regulation in women suffering from PCOS.
 This helps keep the menstrual cycles regular but it prevents pregnancy – this is a problem for women suffering from PCOS who want to fall pregnant.

 - Hormonal medications, other than contraceptives, are also a popular method to regulate menstruation.

 - Clomid is used to encourage ovulation.
-This helps women with PCOS who are trying to become pregnant.
-However, this is not a cure PCOS, but simply counters an effect of it.
+It helps women with PCOS who are trying to become pregnant.
+However, this is not a cure for PCOS, but simply counters the effect thereof.

-- Ovarian drilling done through laparoscopic surgery.
-This helps stimulate the ovulation process.
+- Ovarian drilling done through laparoscopic surgery can help stimulate the ovulation process.

 - Increases the rate of natural ovulation.